nancyshrestha04/8Weeks-SQL-Challenge/Case Study 1-Danny's Diner/Answers.md

 ````
 #### Steps

-- Created subquerries to use conditions for loyalty points.
+- Created subqueries to use conditions for loyalty points.

 #### Answer